 • Make a game plan

-• Send out the invites.
-If you are using invitations for Thanksgiving dinner, send them out a month in advance.
-That gives everyone a chance to check their calendars.
+• Send out invites.
+If you are using invitations, send them out a month in advance.

-• Plan the amounts of food you’ll need.
-Check out my Thanksgiving Cheat Sheet later in this post to see exactly how much food you’ll need, depending on how many guests you’re hosting.
+• Plan how much food you’ll need.
+Check out my Thanksgiving Cheat Sheet later in this post to see how much food you’ll need for your guest count.

-• Plan the recipe timing: Select dishes that get better with time or that can be served at room temperature.
-That way you don’t need to stress about getting things to the table as soon as they’re done.
+• Plan the recipe timing.
+Pick dishes that get better with time or that can be served at room temperature.
 The more you can make ahead of time, the better.
-Take advantage of using slow cookers and countertop ovens so you aren’t relying completely on the stove to do all the cooking.
+Use slow cookers and countertop ovens to free up stove space.

-• Make a grocery list from the recipes you decide to prepare.
+• Make a grocery list for your recipes.
 Then, check your recipes against that grocery list.
 You don’t want to be halfway through the recipe and realize you’re out of eggs!
-If space allows, a month out (late October), purchase the shelf-stable and frozen items you’ll need.
-That way, you’ll only have to buy the last-minute fresh things right before Thanksgiving.
+If space allows, buy shelf-stable or frozen items a month out and save fresh items for the final days.

 • Order any food you aren’t cooking yourself.
 Around the holidays, bakeries and restaurants get busier than usual, so give yourself plenty of time to order food.